 If you can’t seem to shake the sluggishness, you may have one of these medical conditions.

 In our busy modern world, a common complaint doctors hear is that their patients are frequently tired.
 If that’s the case for you, the first step is to look at your lifestyle.
 Healthy eating should supply you with all the nutrients you need; but if you have a poor diet, the lack of nutrition might have your body scrambling for sources of energy.
 Exercise can ramp up and strengthen your body’s systems, and it releases feel-good hormones called endorphins, which can give you a boost.
-But if you are sedentary, overweight or obese, your body might be struggling to function optimally.
-Finally, good sleep is crucial for your body to rest and repair; not enough of it can leave you drained.
+But, if you are sedentary, overweight or obese, your body might be struggling to function optimally.
+Finally, good sleep is crucial for your body to rest and repair; not enough can leave you drained.

 If you’ve addressed all the lifestyle factors you can control and are still dealing with fatigue that doesn’t seem to go away, your tiredness could have a medical cause, including:

 Iron-deficiency anemia is marked by a lack of iron in the blood, which prevents red blood cells from functioning properly and leads to tiredness.
-Women who menstruate, especially if they have heavy periods, and pregnant women are particularly at risk, although postmenopausal women] as well as men can have it, too.
+Women who menstruate, especially if they have heavy periods, and pregnant women are particularly at risk, although postmenopausal women, as well as men, can have it, too.
 A simple blood test can measure your iron levels, and supplementation is available over the counter.
-In addition, you can eat more natural sources of iron including meat and dark green, leafy vegetables to help correct the problem.
+In addition, you can eat more natural sources of iron, including meat and dark green, leafy vegetables to help correct the problem.

 Because your thyroid gland controls your metabolism, which in turn affects your energy levels, an underactive thyroid can cause you to feel tired.
-Called hypothyroidism, it affects mainly women and older adults, and has no cure.
+Called hypothyroidism, it affects mainly women and older adults and has no cure.
 Fortunately, though, it’s easily diagnosed with a blood test to measure your level of thyroid hormone.
 Taking thyroid medication can restore your thyroid to its normal function, although you’ll need to take it for your lifetime.

-One of the first signs of diabetes can be tiredness because you aren’t processing and absorbing glucose, which properly fuels your body.
+One of the first signs of diabetes can be tiredness, because you aren’t processing and absorbing glucose, which properly fuels your body.
 Diabetes is a serious health condition that can lead to damage to your eyes, kidneys, nerves and heart, so it’s best to get diagnosed as soon as possible.
-Blood tests can help identify diabetes, and you can keep it under control through diet, exercise and often medication.
+Blood tests can help identify diabetes, and you can keep it under control, through diet, exercise and, often, medication.

 Depression or anxiety

-You might not associate fatigue with heart disease, but it can be a sign of the condition, especially if you have other symptoms like shortness of breath, dizziness or chest pain.
+You might not associate fatigue with heart disease, but it can be a sign of the condition, especially if you have other symptoms, like shortness of breath, dizziness or chest pain.
 Your heart is working extra hard, and your blood is not flowing to your organs and tissues properly, which leads to tiredness.
 If you think you might have a problem with your heart, see your doctor immediately, as your condition may be life-threatening.

-By Tina Donvito
+by Tina Donvito